activebiz/activebiz.github.io/intro/Features.md

 - Available anytime anywhere.
 - Works on all popular browsers Like (Chrome, Edge, FireFox)
 - Uses SSL for secure browsing experience.
-- For more securuty uses mobile based authorisation as second level secuty.
+- To ensure more securuty ActiveBiz uses Multi Factor Autherntication using Google Authenticator from your Mobile.
 - For an Enterprise Milti Company & Multi Branch solution
 - InActive Feature lets you remove any master or transaction record from use without removeing it permenently from system.
 - Dates can be used while reporting as Day Of week, Day Of Month, Day Of Year, No Of week, No Of Month, No. Of Quarter, No Of Half Year to segment your data thus provides various ways to visualise your data while reporting them.